University of Michigan College of Engineering

-The University of Michigan College of Engineering, branded as Michigan Engineering, is the engineering wing of the University of Michigan, a public research university in Ann Arbor, Michigan.
-With an enrollment of 7,133 undergraduate and 3,537 graduate students, the College of Engineering is one of the premier engineering schools in the United States.
-The College of Engineering is ranked No. 7 in the United States by U.S. News & World Report in its 2021 publication.
+The University of Michigan College of Engineering (branded as Michigan Engineering) is the engineering school of the University of Michigan, a public research university in Ann Arbor, Michigan.

+History

 The college was founded in 1854, with courses in civil engineering.
 Since its founding, the College of Engineering established some of the earliest programs in various fields such as data science, computer science, electrical engineering, and nuclear engineering.
 The college's aerospace engineering program celebrated its 100th anniversary in 2014.
 The Materials Science and Engineering program is the oldest continuing metallurgy and materials program in the United States.
+In 2021, it founded the first Robotics Department among the top 10 engineering schools in the United States.

-The college was first located on the University's Central Campus before moving to the University's North Campus — which occupies approximately 800 acres (3.25 km²)— starting in the late 1940s.
+The college was first located on the University's Central Campus before moving to the University's North Campus — which occupies approximately 800 acres (3.25 km2) — starting in the late 1940s.
 Today, the College of Engineering is prominently located in the center of the University's North Campus (the Marine Hydrodynamics Laboratory is located on Central Campus), which is shared with the School of Music, Theatre and Dance, School of Art and Design, and the Taubman College of Architecture and Urban Planning.
 The North Campus also houses Lurie Tower, one of 2 grand carillons on the Ann Arbor campus, and one of only 23 in the world.

-The college's Office of Student Affairs offers an optional alumni interview program, called Hometown Alumni Involvement Link (HAIL), to select first-year applicants for informational purposes.

-Deans

-Dr. Alec D. Gallimore currently holds the position of Robert J. Vlasic Dean of Engineering.
-Appointed in 2016, he is the eighteenth dean to serve the College.

-Gallimore joined Big 10+ engineering deans in submitting a letter to the Accreditation Board for Engineering and Technology in March 2021, recommending that they add diversity, equity and inclusion requirements for accreditation of engineering programs.
-Under his leadership Michigan Engineering has established equity-centered engineering as a guiding philosophy at the College that seeks to approach engineering with an intent to close—rather than unintentionally expand—societal gaps.